Updated 26th March 2021

 Please contact us on 029 46 8490

 For your safety we have asked our cleaning contractor to continue to carry out cleaning that will help to limit the spread of coronavirus.
 They are cleaning down all surfaces such as doors and door handles.
 They are taking all necessary precautions, using gloves, hand gels and other materials.
 They are screening all staff before they go out to work to ensure that they do not have any symptoms.
-As time goes on, in some cases they may have to wear masks.
 We are grateful, that their dedicated staff continue to support us all in this way.